jitsi/handbook/docs/devops-guide/docker.md

 ### Running behind NAT or on a LAN environment

 When running running in a LAN environment, or on the public Internet via NAT, the ``JVB_ADVERTISE_IPS`` env variable should be set.
 This variable allows to control which IP addresses the JVB will advertise for WebRTC media traffic.
+It is necessary to set it regardless of the use of a reverse proxy, since it's the IP address that will receive the media (audio / video) and not HTTP traffic, hence it's oblivious to the reverse proxy.

 :::note
 This variable used to be called ``DOCKER_HOST_ADDRESS`` but it got renamed for clarity and to support a list of IPs.